Earn your Android 7.0 certificate

 It’ll work with Google Cardboard, the existing standard that uses a (generally) cheap headset into which your phone slots.
 However, there’s also a Daydream controller that will enable the sort of control and interaction you get with an HTC Vive.

-This will be the best way to try out VR if you don’t have £1500 to spend on a headset and a new computer.
-Google says it’ll be out in “Fall 2016”, some suggesting it will arrive in November.
+This will be the best way to try out VR if you don’t have £1,500 to spend on a headset and a new computer.
+Check out our Daydream View VR review for everything you need to know.